kanamesasaki/sterad/README.md

    Analytical computations of solid angles for various geometries.

 3. [sterad-ray-tracing](./crates/sterad-ray-tracing)
-   Calculating solid angles and view factors based on ray-tracing
+   Calculating solid angles and view factors based on ray-tracing.
+In this crate, f32 is used by default.
+To use f64, the following option should be used: cargo build --features double_precision

 ## Features